-Naomi Salie plays a key role as specific support for our Public Service vertical as its needs evolve.
+Naomi Salie plays a key role as specific support for our Public Service and Education verticals.
 With her diverse background and sense of adventure, she’s an ideal person to navigate change and complexity with us!
 Vancouver Island-born yet widely travelled, Naomi values building community, collaborating with trust, and of course, celebrating her connection to the wild west coast any way she can.

 You began your service with Roy Group as a Zoom host, and now you’re taking on an exciting new role.
 Tell me what you were doing before you joined us.

 I worked and volunteered in the social impact sector for about seven years.
 I was part of the advancement team doing fundraising and development for Power to Be Adventure Therapy, a not-for-profit organization that facilitates outdoor experiences for people living with barriers to accessing nature.
 That’s a cause close to my heart.
 Power to Be does good work in the world.
 I also sat on the board of Swan Lake and Christmas Hill Nature Sanctuary for several years, first as treasurer and then as vice chair.

 Did your academic work out of high school actually line up with what you ended up doing?
 Always curious to ask this question.

 Yes, quite a bit!
 My background is in the environmental sciences.
 I have an Environmental Technology diploma from Camosun College and a Bachelor of Science in Environmental Management from Royal Roads University.
 This set me up for working with Roy Group as I have a natural curiosity about the world around me and an analytical mind.
 I’m always learning new things and seeking to develop myself.
 In university my classmates elected me for the Founders’ Award, which recognizes those who exemplify the qualities of leadership, sustainability and personal development.